 Ringwood Natural Area

 This site is noted for its complex, rolling glacial topography, with steep slopes, dry ridge tops, deep kettle holes, vernal ponds, and wetlands.
 Kame-moraine landscape is rarely found at so high an elevation.
 The upland vegetation is largely maple-beech forest, with smaller areas of oak-hickotry forest.
 A large part of the forest has not been logged for 130 years.
-Because many of the trees are more than 150 years old, it is considered olg-growth.
-However, the was some salvage of chestnut in the 1920s, and on the upper slopes, old American chestnut (Castanea dentata) stumps and spround can still be found.
+Because many of the trees are more than 150 years old, it is considered old-growth.
+However, there was some salvage of chestnut in the 1920s, and on the upper slopes, old American chestnut (Castanea dentata) stumps and spround can still be found.

 Click here to view map.